 The City of Phoenix, in coordination with the Phoenix IDA, is offering grants up to $10,000* to local small businesses, startup companies, and nonprofits experiencing economic distress and sudden loss of revenue due to the COVID-19 pandemic.

 Relief grants are intended to help small businesses, startup companies, and nonprofits keep employees on payroll and meet other necessary operating costs.
-To apply, businesses must be located in economically distressed areas of Phoenix.

 *While funding is available; applying for a grant does not guarantee funds will be awarded.
 Program administered by the Arizona Community Foundation.